marcusramberg/blog/content/post/2014-05-10-continous-delivery-with-drone-and-dokku.markdown

 tests, required infrastructure services.
 That is why I have grown to love [Drone](http://github.com/drone/drone).
-Run your test suite in a clean docker image every time, cache your dependencies (just like Heroku does), and run a deploy action of your choice if the test succed.
+Run your test suite in a clean docker image every time, cache your dependencies (just like Heroku does), and run a deploy action of your choice if the test succeed.
 Drone also supports various notification mechanisms, including Email (of course), IM and our favorite Slack.

 It also has support for a host of linked services, including PostgreSQL, MySQL, MongoDB and Redis, but writing your own is also easy if needed.
-I've added support to Beanstalkd for us, and plan to contribute this back soon.
+I've added support to Beanstalk for us, and plan to contribute this back soon.

 To make this even sweeter, I've coupled Drone with [Dokku](http://dokkuapp.com/), a simple Heroku like PAAS built on top of